rpoole444/ideabox/README.md

 # IDEABOX

 ### Abstract:
-This app helps users generate, store and favorite ideas.
-Users are able to input title text and body text then save the personal idea information using the save button to save the instance in the field directly below.
+This app helps users create, store, and favorite ideas.
+Users are able to input title text and body text and save their new card to the gallery by clicking the save button.
 Users can also favorite and un-favorite their created idea cards by clicking the star button.
-Finally users may easily delete an idea card by clicking the 'x' in each card instance
+Finally, users can easily delete an idea card by clicking the 'x' on each card.

 ### Installation Instructions:
 - Users should clone the repository to their local machine: git clone